RCI Hospitality Holdings: History

-Expansion and development

-RCI owns more than 40 strip clubs under the names Rick's Cabaret, Jaguars Club, Club Onyx, Tootsie's Cabaret, Scarlett's Cabaret, Temptations Cabaret, Downtown Cabaret, Foxy's Cabaret, Kappa Men's Club, Cabaret East, Silver City, The Seville Club, Vivid Cabaret, Hoops Cabaret and XTC Cabaret.
-Brands have different formats.
-Rick's Cabaret is an elegant experience with fine dining.
-Tootsie's Cabaret, Scarlett's Cabaret, and Vivid are "high energy" nightclub/gentlemen's club hybrids with a party atmosphere.
-XTC Cabaret and Jaguars Clubs are BYOB 18 plus concepts for blue collar and college patrons.
-Club Onyx's caters to African American professionals.
-Tootsie's is also known as the largest strip club in the United States with 74,000 square feet.

-The nightclub & restaurant brands include Studio 80, an 80s dance music concept, and Bombshells Restaurant and Bar, a military themed sports bar/restaurant chain with 11 locations in Texas.
-RCI also operates ED Publications, Inc., a media company serving the adult club business with industry-related websites, magazines and trade shows.
+Nightclubs

+RCI owns more than 55 strip clubs under various names for various clienteles.
+In 2007, the company purchased Tootsie's Cabaret, now the largest strip club in the world.

 RCI has been named to Forbes magazine list of the 200 best companies.
 It has been profiled in The Wall Street Journal, Fortune, MarketWatch, Corporate Board Member, SmartMoney, The New York Daily News, USA Today as well as other publications.

 Rick's Cabaret in New York City Steakhouse was listed in Zagat's New York Nightlife and included in the TONY 100 list of fine Manhattan dining establishments by Time Out New York.

 Entertainment sites Gothamist, Thrillist, Complex, Miami New Times, Broward New Times, Southflorida.com, and Timeout.com have named clubs operating under RCI to their "Best Strip Club" lists.
 RCI has also won multiple Awards from Ed Publications including 2019 Club Chain of the Year.

+On August 4, 2023, all four RCI clubs in Miami were named to Time Out's "Best strip clubs in Miami" list.

+On August 28, 2024, Scarlett's Cabaret Miami was named Overall Club of the Year at the Annual Gentleman's Club Expo in Dallas.

+Restaurants

+RCI subsidiaries own and operate Bombshells Restaurant & Bar, a military-themed sports bar/restaurant chain first opened in 2013.
+Bombshells has 13 locations in Texas and one in Colorado.
+The chain is also known for its “Bombshells Girls” servers, outfitted in skimpy military-themed outfits.

-Restaurant Business magazine named Bombshells Restaurant & Bar to its "The Future 50" list of fastest-growing concepts.
+In 2018, Restaurant Business magazine named Bombshells Restaurant & Bar to its "The Future 50" list of fastest-growing concepts.

-On July 26, 2021, RCI announced definitive agreements to acquire for $88.0 million 11 adult nightclubs and six related real estate properties.
-The clubs generated approximately $40 million in revenue and $14 million in adjusted EBITDA in their fiscal year ended December 31, 2019.
-Five of the clubs are in Denver, Colorado; two near St. Louis, Missouri; and one each in Indianapolis, Indiana; Louisville, Kentucky; Raleigh, North Carolina; and Portland, Maine.

-On March 1, 2022, RCI announced Tootsie's Cabaret and Scarlett's Cabaret, both in the Greater Miami are, were the first of RCI's subsidiaries to accept Bitcoin as payment.
+2025 Indictments

+In September 2025, the Attorney General of New York announced the indictment of five RCI executives in a bribery scheme that ran from 2010 to 2024.
+The indictment alleges that an RCI comped a New York State Department of Taxation and Finance auditor with travel and free services at RCI's clubs; the auditor then allegedly gave the company preferential treatment in multiple audits sales tax audits, saving the company $8 million.

+In response, company counsel Daniel J. Horwitz issued a statement saying, “We are clearly disappointed with the New York Attorney General’s decision to move forward with an indictment and look forward to addressing the allegations.
+We remind everybody that these indictments contain only allegations, which we believe are baseless.
+RCI and the individuals involved are presumed innocent and should be allowed to have their day in court.”

+In a Securities and Exchange Commission Form 8-K, RCI disclosed that the persons and entities indicted include: